remipassmoilesel/jquery.storageconsole/README.md

 # Jquery storage console

-Used to show lcoal and session storage of browser
+Used to show local and session storage of browser

 Usage: